 Porosity is inherently a three-dimensional defect, and evaluating it through surface inspection or limited cross-sections often provides an incomplete picture.
 What matters is not just the presence of voids, but their size, distribution, and proximity to critical regions.

 Computed Tomography (CT) addresses this by reconstructing a full volumetric dataset, allowing engineers to work with measurable internal data rather than assumptions.
-This approach aligns closely with the principles discussed in
+This approach aligns closely with the principles discussed in the blog post where CT is positioned as a key tool for data-driven inspection.

 Industrial Applications of Porosity Analysis

 In cast components, porosity typically develops due to shrinkage effects or entrapped gases during solidification.
 CT analysis makes it possible to evaluate how these voids are distributed within load-bearing zones, helping prevent structural weaknesses.
-A deeper look at this can be found in

 In battery and e-mobility applications, porosity within electrodes or welded connections can affect both performance and safety.
-CT enables detailed inspection of these internal features, as explored in
+CT enables detailed inspection of these internal features, as explored in our blog post.

 Xray Lab Approach to Porosity Evaluation